Cotton Bowl Classic: 2010s

 In 2010, the Cotton Bowl Classic moved to the new Cowboys Stadium (now AT&T Stadium) in Arlington, as part of a bid by bowl officials to make it part of the BCS in 2011.
 The Cotton Bowl had recently been remodeled and expanded to over 92,000 seats as part of a long-term drive to regain major status for the bowl game.
 However, Dallas' frequently cold January weather had been a longstanding concern, and was thought to have hampered any prospect of upgrading the game to the BCS.
 In contrast, the new stadium would offer top amenities and a retractable roof.
 A new four-year agreement between the BCS and ESPN had forestalled any possibility of the Cotton Bowl Classic joining the BCS until 2015 at the earliest.
 Later findings that the Fiesta Bowl reimbursed employees more than $46,000 for political contributions could have opened the door for the Cotton Bowl to replace the Fiesta in the BCS bowl rotation; however, the Fiesta Bowl did not lose its BCS rotation.

 In the 2010 Cotton Bowl Classic played between the Oklahoma State Cowboys and the Ole Miss Rebels at the new Cowboys Stadium, the Rebels shut down the high scoring Cowboys offense to win the 74th annual Cotton Bowl Classic 21–7.

-In 2010, the Cotton Bowl celebrated its 75th Anniversary with a new logo dedicated to the year-long celebration.
+In 2010, the Cotton Bowl celebrated its 75th anniversary with a new logo dedicated to the yearlong celebration.
 Texas A&M played Louisiana State University in the 2011 AT&T Cotton Bowl Classic on January 7, 2011.
 LSU would beat Texas A&M 41–24.
 This was the first Cotton Bowl Classic to be played in prime time, as well as the latest calendar date for the game.